 Seek medical attention right away if any of these SEVERE side effects occur:

 Constipation; diarrhea; gas; indigestion; mild stomach pain; nausea; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); severe or persistent constipation or stomach pain.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of sevelamer powder packets:

 Store sevelamer powder packets at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
-Store in a tightly closed container.
+Store in the original packaging.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Do not use after the expiration date.
 Keep sevelamer powder packets out of the reach of children and away from pets.

 - If you have any questions about sevelamer powder packets, please talk with your doctor, pharmacist, or other health care provider.

-- Sevelamer powder packets is to be used only by the patient for whom it is prescribed.
+- Sevelamer powder packets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.